GabrielMoreau/uvmat-doc/help/README.md

 * *view_field.fig:* is a GUI complementing UVMAT for plotting projected data.

 Functions in the package are used to generate file names, to read files and plot data, and to perform various ancillary tasks.
-The full set of functions is listed in [#overview overview of the package].
+The full set of functions is listed in [overview of the package](#14-appendix-overview-of-the-package-functions).

 ### 1.3 Documentation and help